sovereigntech/memorysafetyEU/statement.md

 At the same time, individual businesses, including large industry players that build part of our digital infrastructure, perceive a lack of short-term economic incentive in the midst of fierce international competition to start migrating parts of large existing code bases.

 Society as a whole is bearing the long-term consequences and costs of the persisting vulnerabilities in these systems.
-In the Netherlands for example, the root cause of both the recent hack of the Public Prosecution office and China's spying on the Ministry of Defense in 2022-2023 was memory-unsafe code.
+In the Netherlands for example, the root cause of both the recent hack of the Public Prosecution office and a foreign state actor spying on the Ministry of Defense in 2022-2023 was memory-unsafe code.

 To us this means that regulatory bodies have the obligation to recognize the detriment of the current situation, as well as the opportunities that faster adoption of memory-safe technologies would bring: lowering the costs of cybersecurity, both for companies and for society, and ensuring technological innovation, thus strengthening Europe’s competitive position.